rsanchezmo/gym-llm/README.md

 # Gym LLM
-The purpose of this repository is to build an LLM-powered agent that interacts with an environment by reflecting on its previous observations and actions.
-LLMs ability to plan and reflect on complex environments can be tested.
-The LLM agent can also be used to compare against a traditional deep reinforcement learning agent.
+The purpose of this repository is to facilitate the deployment of LLM-powered agents that interacts with `gymnasium` environments by reflecting on its previous observations and actions.
+The agents can be powered by `OpenAI` models or any local model that is integrated in `Ollama`.

+The library offers:
+- `LLMWrapper`: A wrapper for `gymnasium` environments so you define the minimum requirements for the agent to interact with the environment: observation schema and goal description.
+- `Agent`: An agent class to ask for actions based on the previous observations and actions.

 ## Installation
 To install the `gym-llm` package, run the following command: